Cladoceramus undulatoplicatus (Snowshoe clam)

 It is rare to find such a well-preserved example of a fragment of this clam shell, which is also referred to as a Snowshoe Clam (Everhart, 2017, p.
 44).

 The name Snowshoe Clam is appropriate.
 These clams were large, up to 1 metre across, and they lived on the seabed which was a soft chalky ooze.
 To prevent sinking into the ooze, they had thin shells compared to many clams, which minimised their weight.
-But they also adopted similar features to an old-fashioned snowshoe which is used to aid walking on soft snow without sinking into it.
-The snowshoe and the clam both employed an undulating underside folded like a fan (plicated).
-The undulations increased the surface area applied to the soft chalk ooze.
-This reduced the applied pressure and therefore the amount of settlement into the soft material.
+But they also evolved features used in old-fashioned snowshoes which are used to aid walking on soft snow without sinking into it.
+The snowshoe and the clam both have an undulating underside, folded like a fan (plicated).
+The undulations increase the surface area applied to the soft chalk ooze.
+This reduces pressure from the applied weight and the amount of settlement into the soft material.

 The undulations are also reminiscent corrugated metal sheet (“wriggly tin”) which is formed to provide rigidity to an otherwise flimsy sheet material – also applicable to a large thin-shelled clam.